Florence Arthaud: Other activities

-In 2014, she took part in Sea Shepherd's "GrindStop" campaign against pilot-whale whaling in the Faroe Islands.
+In 2014, she took part in Sea Shepherd's "GrindStop" campaign against pilot-whale hunt in the Faroe Islands.

 Her autobiography, Un vent de liberté, prefaced by Olivier de Kersauson, was published in 2009.
 Before her death, Florence Arthaud was working on a race project reserved for women, the first edition of which was to take place in the Mediterranean during the summer of 2015.

-The year before her death, she worked with the writer and playwright, Jean-Louis Bachelet, to write new memoir.
-She had completed the book, titled Tonight, the Sea is Black (Cette nuit, la mer est noire), which was released by her father’s publishing house on March 19, 2015, shortly after her death.
+The year before her death, she worked with the writer and playwright, Jean-Louis Bachelet, on a new memoir.
+She had completed the book, titled Tonight, the Sea is Black (Cette nuit, la mer est noire), which was released by her father’s publishing house on 19 March 2015, ten days after her death.

 Death

-On Monday March 9, 2015, Arthaud was killed in a helicopter crash in Argentina during filming of the television reality show, Dropped.
+On 9 March 2015, Arthaud was killed in a helicopter crash in Argentina during filming of the television reality show, Dropped.
 Nine other people were killed in this accident, including French swimmer Camille Muffat and boxer Alexis Vastine.
 The other victims were the two Argentinian pilots and five French members of the production team, Adventure Line Productions.

 In accordance with her last wishes, Arthaud was cremated.
 Some of her ashes are buried on the Île Sainte-Marguerite, opposite Cannes, while the rest were scattered at sea.